zachariahmilby/keck-hires-aurora/README.md

 ![](hiresaurora/anc/sample_graphic.png)

-It includes the starting and ending times in local California time (so you know how awful of a night you'll have) and UTC, the closest sunrise and sunset times to the eclipse, the duration of the eclipse in HH:MM format, the rotation angle of Jupiter's north pole and Ganymede's relative velocity.
+It includes the night-of in Hawaii local time (for planning purposes), starting and ending times in UTC, Hawaii and California time (so you know how awful of a night you'll have), the closest sunrise and sunset times to the eclipse, the duration of the eclipse in HH:MM format, the rotation angle of Jupiter's north pole and Ganymede's relative velocity.
 The lower left graphic shows the position of the target satellite during the eclipse in altitude/azimuth coordinates with an overlay of the Keck I pointing limits.
-The upper right plot shows the target satellite airmass over the course of the eclipse.
-The lower right plot shows the angular separation between the target satellite, Jupiter and the other Galilean satellites.
+The upper right plot shows the target satellite airmass over the course of the eclipse, with the background shading showing civil, nautical and astronomical twilights along with night.
+This example eclipse goes beyond the end of astronomical twilight, so the eclipse effectively ends earlier than Ganymede's emergence from Jupiter's shadow.
+The lower right plot shows the angular separation between the target satellite and Jupiter and the other Galilean satellites.
+The right two plots share a common horizontal axis, and the three relevant timeframes (UTC, Hawaii and California) appear below them.
+Notice that both the Hawaii and California times actually include midnight, so they begin on June 7, not June 8 like UTC does.
+I've tried to indicate this with the UTC offset, but I couldn't really come up with a good way to show the change from one date to another.

 I've also included the ability to automatically generate the list of offsets and rates for manual telescope pointing and tracking.
 For example, if you are